Pullups

 Pullups Images

-Pullups Guide
+Pullups Instructions

 1. Grab the pull-up bar with the palms facing forward using the prescribed grip.
 Note on grips: For a wide grip, your hands need to be spaced out at a distance wider than your shoulder width.
 For a medium grip, your hands need to be spaced out at a distance equal to your shoulder width and for a close grip at a distance smaller than your shoulder width.